WHO WE ARE

 Matt Bowers is a music educator with 14 years teaching experience in instrumental and classroom settings.
 He has experience writing for National textbook publications and MUSIC MEMORY.
 He holds a Bachelors of Music Education from Texas State University and a Bachelors of Music with focus on Sound Recording Technology from the world-renowned program at Southwest Texas State University.
 He is an active performer throughout the state of Texas and beyond, performing with such jazz greats as Bill Watrous, David ‘Fathead’ Newman, Ernie Watts, Carmen Bradford, and Butch Miles.
 He also has several performances abroad at the Montreux Jazz Festival, Umbria Jaz Festival, St. Patrick’s Day Parade in Dublin, as well as other performances in Scotland, England, Italy, and Ireland.
 He is the proud parent of Miles (9) and Isla (5).

-Author, Music Arranger, Marketing Manager, and Bookkeeper
+Author, Music Arranger, and Marketing Manager

 Miriam Palomo was born in El Salvador and relocated to Austin, Texas in 1991.
 She holds a